 Symmetric Language Applied to Annihilation Is Not Neutral

-Heidi Matthews, an assistant professor of international criminal law and the law of war at Osgoode Hall Law School, identifies the central problem: omission carries weight.
+Heidi Matthews, an assistant professor of international criminal law at Osgoode Hall Law School, identifies the central problem: omission carries weight.
 The choice not to condemn an extreme threat directly is not the absence of a position.
 It is a position.
-When one actor escalates to the level of publicly threatening to destroy a civilization and name the specific civilian infrastructure it will target, treating all parties as equivalent participants in a generalized call for restraint does something structurally specific — it absorbs the extraordinary into the ordinary.
+When one actor escalates to publicly threatening to destroy a civilization and name the specific civilian infrastructure it will target, treating all parties as equivalent participants in a generalized call for restraint absorbs the extraordinary into the ordinary.
 The asymmetry disappears.
-The threat of annihilation becomes one data point inside a framework designed to manage routine conflict.

 The War’s Legality Is the Question Carney Won’t Raise

-Ted Rutland, a structural political analyst at Concordia University, identifies the foundational evasion directly: Carney’s statement answers how war should be conducted while leaving untouched whether this war is legal at all — and that omission is a political choice, not an oversight.
-The argument stands on documented legal architecture.
+Ted Rutland, a structural political analyst at Concordia University, identifies the foundational evasion: Carney’s statement answers how war should be conducted while leaving untouched whether this war is legal at all.
 Under Article 2(4) of the UN Charter, states are prohibited from threatening or using force against the territorial integrity of another state.
 Under Articles 39–42, only the Security Council can authorize military force outside of self-defense.
-An ultimatum threatening to destroy Iran’s civilian infrastructure unless it makes a geopolitical concession — reopening the Strait of Hormuz — is not self-defense under any credible reading of Article 51.
-It is the threat of aggressive war.
+An ultimatum threatening civilian infrastructure to force a geopolitical concession is not self-defense under any credible reading of Article 51.

-If the war is unlawful at its foundation, the jus in bello framework does not become irrelevant — but it becomes secondary.
+If the war is unlawful at its foundation, the jus in bello framework becomes secondary.
 Every rule of conduct applied within an illegal war is situated inside an already-illegal framework.
 Carney’s response treats the conflict as something that can be managed through restraint rather than something that must be questioned at its root.
-The narrowing this produces is not incidental — it is the point.
-Once the debate is reduced to how the war is being fought, the question of whether it should exist at all is no longer available.
-This is exactly how perception management operates at the state level: not through lies but through the careful delimitation of what questions are permitted inside legitimate discourse.
-Rutland’s critique relocates the boundary.
+This is exactly how the perception management piece documents state-level information control: not through lies but through the careful delimitation of what questions are permitted inside legitimate discourse.

 Canada Is Not an Observer — It Is a Material Participant